 The Specialist is an overlay position, providing support to a group of generalist sales people.
 This can be a cost-effective way to supplement the skill set of the generalists.
 The Specialist serves as a role model for selling the new solution.
 This boosts the new offering launch with dedicated resources.
 Over time the Specialist transfers essential knowledge to the generalists.
 The role is often funded by the product team or business unit responsible for the new solution.
 This converts some of the sales expense to a product launch expense.

-Done correctly, the Specialist role can turbocharge the new solution offering.
+Done correctly, the Specialist role can accelerate the new solution offering adoption to hit your revenue number.
 At the same time, it can build a bench of leadership candidates.
 It’s one more way to help you Make the Number.

 If you would like help with determining the right roles for your product launch, visit The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
 A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.

 A good account segmentation will keep the lights on, but a great segmentation is how ...

 It is the middle of 2021.
 Half of the year is in the rear-view mirror, and COVID is still loom...